dotnet/corefxlab/docs/specs/alcproxies.md

 * Is there anything special that we need to do to deal with other language features, such as lambdas?
 * Do we have a way to deal with the user ALC being destroyed before the target ALC?
 How do we react to that problem?
 * What happens when we try to send large objects through a proxy as parameters/return types?
+* Are there any better ways to perform our serialization to improve performance without losing security?

 ## Extra Goals
 * Can we get out-of-process proxies to specify an ALC to be added to in the receiving process?